Quantum illumination via quantum-enhanced sensing: Sensing a target with a specific measurement setup

 Based on the photon-number difference measurement, we explore whether entangled states can exhibit better performance than a separable coherent state.
-For example, we consider a $4$-photon entangled state in comparison with the separable coherent state, at the low reflectivity of $\eta=10^{-3}$.
-For the target sensitivity, the sensitivity with the $4$-photon entangled state initially deteriorates with $N_b$ but it is getting improved at $N_b\approx 0.5$, as shown in Fig. 4 (b).
-For the SNR of the output mode, correspondingly, the SNR with the $4$-photon entangled state initially deteriorates with $N_b$ but it is getting improved at $N_b\approx 0.5$, as shown in Fig. 4 (c).
-The corresponding cofficients of the $4$-photon entangled state have a descending order as $(|a_0| >|a_1|>|a_2|>|a_3|>|a_4|)$.
-With increasing thermal noise, the portion of the signal photon decreases whereas the portion of the idler photon increases.
-It contributes to descrease the standard deviation $\sqrt{\Delta M(\eta)^2}$ of the photon-number difference measure with increasing thermal noise, in which the other terms $M(\eta)$ and $|\frac{\partial M(\eta)}{\partial \eta}|$ are not significant.
-Both of them present a counterintuitive phenomena whereas the performance of the separable coherent state deterioates with $N_b$ for the target sensitivity and the SNR.
-Thus, the transmitted thermal noise contributes to enhance the sensitivity and the SNR in the regime of $N_b\gtrsim 0.5$.
-Therefore, entangled states can enhance not only the target sensitivity but also the target detection with increasing thermal noise.
-Note that there is a similar behavior of enhancing phase sensitivity with the increasing thermal noise\cite{Bagan,Oh19}.
+For example, we consider a four-photon entangled state in comparison with the separable coherent state, at the low reflectivity of $\eta=10^{-3}$.
+For the target sensitivity, the four-photon entangled state initially deteriorates with $N_b$ but improves from $N_b\approx 0.5$, as shown in Fig. 3 (b).
+Meanwhile the performance of the separable coherent state deteriorates with $N_b$.
+For the SNR, correspondingly, the four-photon entangled state exhibits a similar tendency, as shown in Fig. 3 (c).
+With increasing thermal noise, at $\langle \hat{n}_a+\hat{n}_c\rangle=4$, the mean photon number of the signal($\langle \hat{n}_a\rangle$) decreases from $4$ to $3$ whereas that of the idler($\langle \hat{n}_c\rangle$) increases from $0$ to $1$.
+The corresponding coefficients are given in Appendix B.